oslabs-beta/saamsa/README.md

 ## Installation

-To use our [Web Application](http://saamsa.io) / <a href='http://saamsa.io/download' target="_blank">[Desktop Application for MacOS]</a>, please follow steps 1 - 6 of Getting started with Saamsa, which can be found above.
+To use our <a href='http://saamsa.io' target="_blank">Web Application</a>/<a href='http://saamsa.io/download' target="_blank">Desktop Application for MacOS</a>, please follow steps 1 - 6 of Getting started with Saamsa, which can be found above.

 ## Feature Roadmap